volunteer-hue2024/volunteer-hue2024/README.md

-## Hi there I'm Sneh👋
+### Hi there I'm Sneh👋
+Sighted at: Grounding high-level theory into tangible builds.

-### J2EE ,Python Developer
-Open Source Enthusiast | now @ **AI Engineering**
+## J2EE ,Python Developer |  now @ **AI Engineering** | Open Source Enthusiast
-- Sighted at building things out of all theory floating around 👨‍💻

-This passionate DEVELOPER journey is transitioning into the world of AI .
+A passionate DEVELOPER journey transitioning into the world of AI .
-- A journey from "building apps" to "building intelligence!"
+#### A journey from "building apps" to "building intelligence!"

 <!--
 **volunteer-hue2024/volunteer-hue2024** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.